Lewa Safari Camp

 OR:

-Loisaba Tented Camp, Loisaba Star Beds, Loisaba Lodo Springs, Lewa Safari Camp, Kifaru House Lewa, Sand River Mara, Elephant Pepper Camp, Tortilis Camp Amboseli, Elsa’s Kopje or AfroChic (closed for major refurbishment).
+Loisaba Tented Camp, Loisaba Star Beds, Loisaba Lodo Springs, Lewa Safari Camp, Kifaru House Lewa, Sand River Mara, Elephant Pepper and Little Elephant Pepper Camps, Tortilis Camp Amboseli, and Elsa’s Kopje in Kenya.

 Returning Guests